2BytesGoat/PLaiGROUND/README.md

 Choose either of these two ways of setting up your environment.
 No need to do both Docker and Local setup.

 ## 🐋 Docker Setup
-### 0. Download and Install Docker
+### 1. Download and Install Docker
-Docker is a application that's used to make sure you don't have OS compatibility issues when setting up environments.
+Docker is an application that's used to make sure you don't have OS compatibility issues when setting up environments.
 You can download [Docker Desktop](https://www.docker.com/) from their official website.

-### 1. Creating a Docker Image
+### 2. Creating a Docker Image
-Once Docker is installed, you can use our Docker script that's going to run all the commands for you:
+Once Docker is installed, you can use our Docker script that will run all the commands for you:
 ```
 # make the script executable
 chmod +x run_docker.sh